Exmark Z Turf Equipment Backyard Life

 Best Winter Storage for Your Mower

 The best place to store your mower is indoors, though you want to be sure to keep it away from corrosives like water heaters, anything that sparks, and fertilizer.
 When we say “indoors,” we mean in an insulated garage or a water and weather-proof shed.
 It keeps your mower safe from the elements and temperature drops and keeps your equipment in the best shape possible.
-We know that not everyone has the indoor space to store their Exmark.
+However, we know that not everyone has the indoor space to store their Exmark.
 In that case, let’s talk about the ideal outdoor storage setup.

 Tips for Storing Your Lawn Mower Outside